Construction/fuxi-up-challenges/challenges/BigDataCup2021_RL4RS.md

 + We provide content features of the items as well as anonymized user features, to help the participants explore solutions that are capable of handling the under-explored items well.

+## Track I Leaderboard
+Please refer to Kaggle Page: https://www.kaggle.com/c/bigdata2021-rl-recsys/leaderboard

-## Track II Leadboard
+## Track II Leaderboard
-We will update the Track II Leadboard every day.
+We will update the Track II Leaderboard every day.
 The submission result may be delayed by at most one day.

 | Email Name | Score | Entries |
 | :--- | :--- | :--- |